 Forecasts aren’t guarantees

-Your forecast might extend up to 14 days ahead, but don’t bet your vacation on it.
+Your weather forecast might extend up to 14 days ahead, but don’t bet your vacation on it.
 “We can look at trends, but can’t forecast with any detail past seven or eight days ahead,” says Halifax meteorologist Jim Abraham.
 “The most accurate weather forecasts are for today and tomorrow.”

 Forecasts may not be clear to everyone, either